 Several issues need to be considered.
-First, the harvest, collection, transportation, and processing of wood and agricultural residuals releases CO2.
-Compared to the fossil fuels they replace, more CO2 is released per unit of heat produced in these activities than in the production and use of fossil fuels.
+First, the harvest, collection, transportation, and processing of wood and agricultural residuals releases CO_2 .
+Compared to the fossil fuels they replace, more CO_2 is released per unit of heat produced in these activities than in the production and use of fossil fuels.
 The main reason relates to the size of the landscape required to produce timber.
 Second, as noted above, fertilizers and chemicals are used to grow energy crops (landowners even use fertilizers when growing short-rotation trees meant for burning), and their production and spread releases greenhouse gases.
-Finally, the release of CO2 to the atmosphere when biomass is burned is a concern because, in the case of forest biomass, the carbon might otherwise have been stored for a long period in the living ecosystem (growing trees) or in post-harvest wood products or, in the case of crops, carbon stored in the consumer's body.
+Finally, the release of CO_2 to the atmosphere when biomass is burned is a concern because, in the case of forest biomass, the carbon might otherwise have been stored for a long period in the living ecosystem (growing trees) or in post-harvest wood products or, in the case of crops, carbon stored in the consumer's body.

-The other problem relates to the timing of CO2 fluxes.
-When biomass is burned to produce electricity, whether in the form of wood biomass or biofuels, more CO2 is released to the atmosphere than if that same energy were produced using coal, natural gas, or petroleum - bioenergy produces less heat per unit of mass than fossil fuels.
-The only difference is that the CO2 released by burning a bioenergy crop can be recovered from the atmosphere by vegetation, growing new trees, or the ocean, but it takes time to recover this CO2 (Johnston and van Kooten 2015; van Kooten and Johnston 2016).
+The other problem relates to the timing of CO_2 fluxes.
+When biomass is burned to produce electricity, whether in the form of wood biomass or biofuels, more CO_2 is released to the atmosphere than if that same energy were produced using coal, natural gas, or petroleum - bioenergy produces less heat per unit of mass than fossil fuels.
+The only difference is that the CO_2 released by burning a bioenergy crop can be recovered from the atmosphere by vegetation, growing new trees, or the ocean, but it takes time to recover this CO_2 (Johnston and van Kooten 2015; van Kooten and Johnston 2016).
 The recovery of carbon from the atmosphere is much shorter for energy crops and logging residues, for example, compared to the use of whole trees (which would, alternatively, be made into lumber thereby storing carbon).

 The importance of the timing of carbon fluxes is illustrated with the aid of Figure 10.
 Suppose that electricity is generated by a coal-fired power plant.
-In that case, an amount 0F of CO_2 enters the atmosphere and remains there indefinitely as indicated by the horizontal dashed line.
+In that case, an amount 0F of CO2 enters the atmosphere and remains there indefinitely as indicated by the horizontal dashed line.
 Suppose instead that the power was generated by burning wood biomass rather than coal.
-In that case, an amount 0K > 0F of CO_2 enters the atmosphere at time 0, thereby creating a carbon deficit equal to FK.
-If trees are planted at t=0, the trees will begin to remove CO_2 from the atmosphere and store it in wood biomass, with the cumulative amount of CO_2 removed determined by the growth function as indicated by the S-shaped curve in Figure 10.
-At t=M, the amount of CO_2 left in the atmosphere as a result of burning wood biomass at t=0 equals the amount that would have been in the atmosphere if coal had been burned instead.
-Then, at t=N, the CO_2 that had been released by burning biomass will have been completely removed.
+In that case, an amount 0K > 0F of CO2 enters the atmosphere at time 0, thereby creating a carbon deficit equal to FK.
+If trees are planted at t=0, the trees will begin to remove CO2 from the atmosphere and store it in wood biomass, with the cumulative amount of CO2 removed determined by the growth function as indicated by the S-shaped curve in Figure 10.
+At t=M, the amount of CO2 left in the atmosphere if coal had been burned instead.
+Then, at t=N, the CO2 that had been released by burning biomass will have been completely removed.
 Between t=M and t=N, the biomass option has resulted in a carbon dividend or benefit relative to the coal option.
 This is generally what is meant when biomass burning is declared to be carbon neutral.

 When it comes to biomass energy, the time that incremental carbon is in the atmosphere may be on the order of decades, in which case it contributes to climate forcing.
-Thus, if there is some urgency to remove CO2 from the atmosphere to avoid such climate forcing, the timing of emissions and removals of carbon are important, with current emissions of CO2 and removals from the atmosphere by sinks more important than later ones.
+Thus, if there is some urgency to remove CO_2 from the atmosphere to avoid such climate forcing, the timing of emissions and removals of carbon are important, with current emissions of CO_2 and removals from the atmosphere by sinks more important than later ones.
 This implies that carbon fluxes need to be weighted as to when they occur, with future fluxes discounted relative to current ones.